Well, we bought a car today.

 Anyway—we bought an orange hatchback Chevy Sonic.
 You can google images if you like.
 I’ll take a picture of our car on Monday when it’s due to arrive in Gettysburg from the other lot that it’s on.
 I got into an argument with the financing guy about that.
 I said, “Why do we have to wait until it’s driven here?
 It’s within a 50 mile radius.
 Why can’t we buy it, and then go get it ourselves tonight or on Friday?”

 Apparently they Just Don’t Do That.
 And apparently, I could Not Let That Go and kept insisting that that Didn’t Make Sense.
 People, I do not do well with things that Don’t Make Sense.
-I’m highly logical and rarely emotional.
-Well, I have emotions, but I can control them with little effort.
+I like things to be logical and usually keep my emotions in check.

 Except for today.
 Every now and then, my emotions get tired of behaving and throw little tantrums.
 Buying brand new cars goes against my staid, frugal and deeply held financial belief system to such a degree that I ended up sitting in the back seat of Conked Out Car at the dealership bawling my eyes out from the sheer horror of it all.
 No, I’m not kidding.
 Poor Darling Husband was bemused to find me sobbing in the car when he came out to see why it was taking me so long to “get some air.”